+j.
 Maintenance of Evaluation/Reevaluation Records.
 Per 42 CFR §441.303(c)(3), the State assures that written and/or electronically retrievable documentation of all evaluations and reevaluations are maintained for a minimum period of 3 years as required in 45 CFR §92.42.
 Specify the location(s) where records of evaluations and reevaluations of level of care are maintained:

-Evaluation and reevaluation records are located electronically by the Division of DD.
+Evaluation and reevaluation records are located electronically by the Division of DD in the department's CIMOR system.